top of page

 • Along with local guides, Either me or a member of my local team will be serving as a trip leader.

-• Our local hosts and guides are paid generously + we don't feel comfortable bargaining.
+• Our local hosts and guides are paid fairly (and generously) + I don't feel comfortable bargaining.
 Owing to all this, the costs might seem a bit high at first glance, but they are totally worth it.
 (Check Testimonials on Instagram)

 What kind of fitness levels are expected in these journeys?